Problem:

 If the node we step on is already visiting, we are back to ourselves when exploring its neighbors.
 Therefore, it means we have a loop.

 If you go to the one we have already visited, it means we can finish the route, and there is no loop.
-If there is any loop detected during the DFS
+If there is any loop detected during the DFS, return true.

 Time complexity: